Birkbeck2/web-development/meaning-and-presentation-in-html.md

 1. The `thead`, `tbody`, and `tfoot` elements are optional.
 2. It is time-consuming to manually code tables in HTML!
 3. Tables can be difficult to create for mobile screens, because horizontal scrolling is discouraged.
+4. You can put all kinds of things in tables, though whether you should is always debatable.

 ## Div and span